jimmymack/package-about/src/welcome.md

 4. Changes you make to the instance will not be saved unless they are in your home directory (/home/{your first name})!
 This directory is your workspace, and it is persistent

-5. You can video chat on this dock with others via ctrl + shift + V

-6. For more help, check out http://help.mimir.io/
+5. For more help, check out http://help.mimir.io/